SumoLogic/sumologic-documentation/docs/platform-services/automation-service/app-central/integrations/zerofox.md

 ## Notes

-* For action *List Alerts ,* by default no filters are applied and results are sorted by timestamp, and *Alert Tag Changeset* .
+* For action *List Alerts, * by default no filters are applied and results are sorted by timestamp, and *Alert Tag Changeset* .

 ## Change Log